Mashweb/docker-project/README.md

 This section instructs you to build a multi-architecture image and push it on Docker Hub.
-This is particularly useful when you perform your work a machine with a different architecture than `amd64` (eg: M1 ([Apple Silicon](https://docs.docker.com/desktop/mac/apple-silicon/)) Macs use the ARM architecture): since most of the servers in the cloud market are shipped with the `amd64` architecture, we need to ensure that the image we are creating is compatible with them.
+This is particularly useful when you perform your work a machine with a different architecture than `amd64`, for example M1 ([Apple Silicon](https://docs.docker.com/desktop/mac/apple-silicon/)) Macs use the ARM64 architecture.
+Since most of the servers in the cloud market are shipped with the `amd64` architecture, we need to ensure that the image we are creating is compatible with them.
-To do so we need to create a multi-architecture image that supports the `amd64` architecture, the preferred tools is `docker buildx`, for more information regarding `buildx`, please refer to the following resources:
+To do so we need to create a multi-architecture image that supports the `amd64` architecture.
+The preferred tool to create this image is `docker buildx`.
+For more information on `buildx`, please refer to the following resources:

 - <https://docs.docker.com/buildx/working-with-buildx/>
 - <https://www.docker.com/blog/multi-arch-images/>